Image

 A Study of Ivaltinostat Plus Capecitabine or Capecitabine in Metastatic Pancreatic Adenocarcinoma

-Exploring new treatment options for advanced pancreatic cancer.
+Exploring new treatments for advanced pancreatic cancer.

 Recruiting